soninaren/templaetSchema/examples/TimerTrigger/timer_trigger_template.md

 - The function application is defined and named `app`.
 - Confirm that the parameters within the trigger reflect values that correspond with your storage account.
 - The name of the file must be `function_app.py`.

-Note that HTTP output bindings are also supported in Azure Functions.
-To learn more, see [Azure Functions HTTP triggers and bindings overview](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-http-webhook?tabs=in-process%2Cfunctionsv2&pivots=programming-language-python)

 ## Programming Model V2 (Preview)